Why do we underestimate the influence of the situation on people’s behavior?

 Sometimes we ignore the situation on purpose

-As we have seen, if we’re low on cognitive resources or something else is clouding our processing, we might skip the situational correction phase and end up committing the FAE.
+As we have seen, if we’re low on cognitive resources or something else is clouding our processing, we might skip the situational correction phase and end up committing the fundamental attribution error.
 But other times, even when we have the cognitive capacity to think things through, we might choose to neglect the situation anyway.
 This happens when we believe that a behavior is highly diagnostic (i.e. indicative) of a specific personality trait.

 To explain this, let’s look at immoral behaviors, such as stealing or doing harm to another person.
-Studies have shown that people tend to think of immoral behavior as highly diagnostic of immoral personality traits.
+Studies have shown that people tend to think of immoral behavior as highly diagnostic of immoral personalities.
 In other words, people think that somebody must be an immoral person in order for them to do something immoral.
 By contrast, they don’t generally apply the same logic to moral behaviors—so, somebody who steals an old lady’s purse is assumed to be an evil person, but somebody who helps an old lady across the street isn’t necessarily a saint.4

 Why it is important